Lokalavisa Verran–Namdalseid

 Lokalavisa Verran–Namdalseid was a local online and print newspaper in published in Malm, Norway.
-It covered the municipalities of Verran and Namdalseid, and the area of Beitstad in Steinkjer.
+It covered Verran Municipality and Namdalseid Municipality, and the Beitstad area in Steinkjer Municipality.
 Published in tabloid format, the newspaper had a circulation of 2,165 in 2013.
 The newspaper was owned by Trønder-Avisa.
 It had one weekly issue.
 The newspaper was founded in 2009.

 In August 2017 the newspaper merged with Steinkjer-Avisa.